 Thrive Architect has an incredible set of features, which requires a bit of getting used to.
 But with a very intuitive user interface and tons of helpful how-to videos at your disposal, it doesn’t take long for any user to turn into a savvy web designer.

-So here’s my 6 reasons why you should consider switching your WordPress website over to Thrive Themes.
+Here are 5 good reasons why you should consider switching your WordPress website over to Thrive Themes and use their products.

 1. Lifetime Updates